 Even if you love the effect, overall, the image will still be too strong thanks to the preset.
 So how can you fix this?
 Certainly, there has to be a way to fade Lightroom Presets and adjust their opacity.
 There is!

-You have two choices: You can either stay inside Lightroom, or you can use an external solution.
+You have two choices: You can either stay inside Lightroom, or you can use an external solution to adjust the Lightroom preset percentage.

 Let’s go with your in-photo-processor solution first.
 The first is very old-school because you have to manually inspect your image, go through it pixel by pixel, and then accordingly adjust the various sliders to dampen your image.
 That doesn’t sound very efficient, but it’s an option!